 The typical thrills and chills associated with the holiday may seem overly intense or unpredictable.
-There are lots of social demands involved with trick-or-treating, like making eye contact and expressing appropriate greetings.
-Plus, donning a costume —and keeping it on for more than five minutes — can set off several sensory-related triggers.
+There are lots of social demands involved with trick-or-treating, such as making eye contact and expressing appropriate greetings.
+Plus, donning a costume — and keeping it on for more than five minutes — can set off several sensory-related triggers.

-Here are a few expert-approved tips for making Halloween celebrations a little easier — but remember that plenty of kids, including neurotypical ones, are just not fans of the spook-tacular fun that happens on October 31 (and that’s okay!)
+Here are a few expert-approved tips for making Halloween celebrations a little easier.
+But remember that plenty of kids, including neurotypical ones, are just not fans of the spook-tacular fun that happens on Oct.
+31. (And that’s okay!)